as7005/TASK-MANAGER/README.md

 # TASK-MANAGER

-ITs a simple Task Manager made using JAVA which does basic add and upadtaion of task and also priortize task acording to Due time.
+ITs a simple Task Manager made using JAVA which does basic add and updating of task and also priortize task according to Due time.

 _Note:_